alexdutton/idm-broker/README.md

 * consuming messages from a kombu queue and passing them to celery tasks
 * publishing `django-rest-framework`-serialized representations to kombu exchanges when model instances change and the transaction has been successfully committed
+* receiving XML POSTed to an API, optionally chopping it up, and piping it to a kombu exchange or celery task

 Together, these provide inbound and outbound messaging for including Django applications in an event-driven architecture.